Light propagation and gravitational lensing effects in charged Kalb-Ramond spacetime in nonlinear electrodynamics: Lensing phenomena

 In Figs. (\ref{FRACO2}) and (\ref{FRACO3}), we have, respectively, the representation of the non-extreme BH, where its mass has been fixed proportionally to the electric charge as $M=1.2Q$, with the canonical field $\xi=1$ and the phantom field $\xi=-1$.
 Thus, we can compare the panels on the left of Figs. (\ref{FRACO2}) and (\ref{FRACO3}), where we varied the Lorentz symmetry violation parameter and kept $\gamma=0$.
 In both cases, the solid black curve represents the Schwarzschild BH and the dashed curves represent the deviation due to the influence of the Lorentz symmetry violation.
-In the upper left panel, we consider the canonical case and, in the lower left panel, the phantom case.
-Note in both left panels that for the curve corresponding to the parameter $l=0.8$ in the phantom case, as the ratio $M/\beta$ increases, the angular deviation is still positive, whereas for the canonical case, this deviation is negative for the same parameter value.
-Regarding the angular deviation for the phantom case (panel left of Fig. (\ref{FRACO3})), we can say that it is indeed a non-extreme BH, as the horizon radii assume real values for the chosen parameters.
-On the other hand, the angular deviation referring to the canonical case (panel left of Fig. \ref{FRACO2}), a transition occurs between the type of configuration, going from a non-extreme BH to a naked singularity, since the radius of the horizons for the parameter values initially chosen, being real as we vary the Lorentz symmetry violation parameter, gains an imaginary part.
+In the upper left panel, we consider the canonical case and, in the lower left panel, the phantom case. {Observe in both left panels that there is not much variation between the curves, and therefore it is not possible to have an explicit perception of behavior.}

 On the other hand, in the panels on the right, in Figs. (\ref{FRACO2}) and (\ref{FRACO3}), we fixed the Lorentz symmetry violation parameter and then varied the parameter $\gamma$, which controls the nonlinearity of the electrodynamics.
 Thus, the solid black curve represents the angular deviation for $l=0.2$, and the dashed curves show how this behavior occurs as we increase the nonlinearity in the model.
 Note that the behavior of the canonical field for the phantom case changes only due to a matter of symmetry with respect to the solid black reference curve.
-As mentioned above, the angular deviation graph on the right of Fig. (\ref{FRACO3}) truly represents the non-extreme BH configuration.
-Whereas for the canonical case (right of Fig. (\ref{FRACO2})) a transition occurs between a naked singularity and the non-extreme BH as we increase the value of $\gamma$.

-Similar to the analysis performed for the non-extreme BH case, in the panels of Figs. (\ref{FRACO4}) and (\ref{FRACO5}) we perform the same procedure for the configuration $M=Q$, considering the canonical case and the phantom case.
-As we can see in these panels, the behavior of the angular deviations is similar to that of the case $Q<M$.
-Thus, for the canonical case (figure on the left of the panel (\ref{FRACO4})), a transition occurs between the case of an extreme BH and a naked singularity as we increase the parameter $l$ and vice versa for the graph on the right.
-On the other hand, the phantom case represented by the panels in Fig. (\ref{FRACO5}) shows the configurations for a non-extreme BH.